liderrick/Chat-Application-Using-Socket-Programming/README.md

 2. Run `chatclient.exe <hostname> <port_number>` to connect to the chat server.
   * The `hostname` should be the name of the machine hosting the chat server `chatserve.py`.
 If you are running locally, it is most likely `localhost` or `127.0.0.1`.
   * The `port_number` needs to match the port number the chat server is running on.
-  * In the example above, the chat client would connect to the chat server by running `chatclient.exe localhost 12345`.
+  * To continue with the example, assuming the chat server is running on the same machine as the chat client, the chat client would connect to the chat server by running `chatclient.exe localhost 12345`.